MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/reimburse-customers.md

 When you create reimbursement transactions, a vendor invoice is created for the amount of the credit balance.
 The reimbursement process removes the credit balance for the customer account and creates a balance due for the vendor account that corresponds to the customer.

 1. In Accounts receivable, run the **Reimbursement** process.
-2. Follow one of these steps:
+2. To group all transactions together regardless of ledger dimensions, mark the **Summarize customer** parameter.
+To only group transactions with similar ledger dimensions leave it unmarked.
-    -   To reimburse specific customer accounts, click **Select**, and specify the customer accounts in the query.
+3. Mark **Include customers with outstanding debit transactions** to select customers with unsettled debit amounts.
-    -   To reimburse all customer accounts, click **OK**.
+4. To reimburse specific customer accounts, expand Records to include, click **Filter**, and specify the customer accounts in the query.

     The credit amounts are transferred to the vendor accounts of the customers and are processed as ordinary payments.
 If a customer doesn't have a vendor account, a one-time vendor account is automatically created for the customer.
-3. To view the reimbursement transactions that were created, use the **Reimbursement** page.
+5. To view the reimbursement transactions that were created, use the **Reimbursement** page.
-4. In Accounts payable, create a payment for the vendor invoices that were created by the reimbursement process.
+6. In Accounts payable, create a payment for the vendor invoices that were created by the reimbursement process.